 Who Can Have a Library Card?

 Everyone!
 Calvert Library cards are free for Maryland residents and are valid for ten years.
-Nonresidents pay $20.00 per year.
+Out-of-state residents may apply for an account that is valid for one year at a cost of $20.00 per year.

 We welcome library cardholders of all ages, but a parent or guardian must sign for applicants under the age of 16 to obtain a full borrowing privileges card.
 A child must be present to sign the card.
 Your signature indicates that you accept responsibility for supervising your child’s use of the library.
 The borrower or adult is responsible for the card’s security, for any materials checked out and for any charges incurred.